bclindner/todoapp/README.md

 ### Dev Environment

 This project is using Java JDK 17.
-Ensure you have those installed and set up in your environment before attempting setup.
+Ensure you have it installed and in your PATH/JAVA_HOME and otherwise set up in your environment before attempting setup.

 To begin, clone down the Git repository: